Mental Health

 Mental health is part of the work.

-Honest education and conversation around mental health, pressure, and helping people feel less alone.
+Honest conversations about mental health, pressure, and feeling a little less alone.

 Why this matters

-Faith, family, mental health, and money pressure don't pull apart in real life.
-They show up at the same kitchen table, in the same week, in the same conversation.
+Faith, family, mental health, and money pressure don't stay in separate boxes in real life.
+They all show up at the same kitchen table, usually in the same week.

-Pretending they're separate problems is part of why so many people feel stuck.
-The work I do tries to meet them where they actually live.
+Treating them like separate problems is a big part of why so many people feel stuck.
+I try to meet people where those things actually live.

 Why it's part of the work